 - To provide a well-rounded education in materials science and engineering to meet the needs of industry, academia, and government

 - To give definition to the expanding discipline

 - To provide leadership in the cross-disciplinary materials community

 Both our undergraduate and graduate programs are well respected in the field.

-Our undergraduate program is currently ranked fifth in the nation by U.S. News & World Report.
+Our undergraduate program is currently ranked fourth in the nation by U.S. News & World Report.

-Our graduate program is currently ranked second in the nation by U.S. News & World Report.
+Our graduate program is currently ranked fourth in the nation by U.S. News & World Report.

 Strong interdisciplinary research is a hallmark of materials science and engineering at Northwestern.
 We collaborate with most other Northwestern engineering and science departments, the Feinberg School of Medicine, and national laboratories, including nearby Argonne National Laboratory, which includes the Advanced Photon Source and the Center for Nanoscale Materials.